rahealy/audio_effects/README.md

 ## Code Layout

+The code is layed out into four sub-crates:

-effects - Contains the implementations of the effects processors. examples - Self explanitory. rack - Contains the graph traversal code. shared - Contains code shared by rack, examples and effects.
+* effects - Contains the implementations of the effects processors.
+* examples - Self explanitory.
+* rack - Contains the graph traversal code.
+* shared - Contains code shared by rack, examples and effects.

 ## TODO